mk26710/genshin.academy/src/data/guides/en/ganyu.md

 Standard team with freeze reaction, based on the use of Ganyu, hydro character, anemo character, cryo character.
 A good hydro character under Ganyu is Mona or Xingqiu (but he has his own nuances).
 The best variants of anemo characters under Ganyu are Venti or Kazuha.
 Their ability to pull opponents and use the "Swirl" reaction

+## Rotation

 One of the famous teams is "Morgana" using Ganyu, Mona, Venti and Diona.

-The rotation is quite simple: using Ganyu's elemental blast, using Venty's elemental burstand its elemental skill, using Mona's elemental burst and her elemental skill, and using Ganyu's second level charged attacks.
+The rotation is quite simple:

+ 1. Ganyu's elemental burst
+ 2. Venti's elemental burst and elemental skill
+ 3. Mona's elemental burst and elemental skill
+ 4. Ganyu's charged attacks

 Pros of using this rotation: increasing Mona's elemental burst buff for Ganyu.
 Diona is used to gain energy and heal.

 # Acknowledgements